 The validation action

 - This operator identifies the type of validation to perform.

 - There are nine different validation type operators.

 Validation type operators

-- Column #4 shows the validation attribute.
+- This column displays the validation attribute.

 - In our example, this is the BackColor attribute.

 - You can select other attributes from the drop-down menu.

 - The match value can be a constant (i.e. text, number, etc.) or a variable.

 - This column shows the repository item linked to the action, i.e. the UI element on which the validation is performed.